 Stingray City, Grand Cayman

 All of the Cayman Islands are popular for their scuba diving and snorkeling locations.
 However, the most popular location amongst tourists has to be Stingray City, where you can actually go swimming with the stingrays.
 Here you will find the spot where stingrays gather and with the proper guidance, you can get to know these beautiful creatures properly.
-Guys from Cayman Turtle Divers offer great tours during which you can pet and swim with stingrays underwater.
+Cayman Turtle Divers offer great tours during which you can pet and swim with stingrays underwater.
 This is a truly once-in-a-lifetime experience and you should make sure not to miss your opportunity to get to know the island’s friendliest creatures.

 M/V Captain Keith Tibbetts, Cayman Brac